-After completion of this Offering, we will have [ ] shares of common stock outstanding (or [ ] shares if the underwriters' option to purchase additional shares is exercised in full).
+After completion of this Offering, we will have 7,123,354 shares of common stock outstanding (or 7,349,425 shares if the underwriters' option to purchase additional Company Shares is exercised in full).

 All of the shares of common stock sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless the shares are purchased by our "affiliates" as that term is defined in Rule 144 and except certain shares that will be subject to the lock-up period described below after completion of this offering.
 Any shares owned by our affiliates may not be resold except in compliance with Rule 144 volume limitations, manner of sale and notice requirements, pursuant to another applicable exemption from registration or pursuant to an effective registration statement.